BuddyDudeDeveloper/OpenCombatDesignDocument/README.md

 #### Background

-Born into the the wealthy Peels family, Eugene inherited the Peels Corportation empire after his parents mysteriously died in an accident.
+Born into the the wealthy Peels family, Eugene inherited the Peels Corporation empire after his parents mysteriously died in an accident.
 Quiet and studious, his education that the best schools in Prosperity prepared him well for the task of owning the entertainment monopoly his parents left behind.
 He is also known for his extension philanthropy which prominent journalists in the city have accused of being a front for bribery and money laundering schemes.
 Like his parents and all the other monopolists in Prosperity, Eugene's only goal is to become the richest man in the world and he will stop at nothing to achieve that.

 #### Role